-CCWG, in collaboration with Coastal Conservation and Research, currently has funding from the Ocean Protection Council to complete the core objectives of the Moro Cojo Slough Management and Enhancement plan.
+CCWG, in collaboration with Coastal Conservation and Research, received funding from the Ocean Protection Council in 2017 to complete the core objectives of the Moro Cojo Slough Management and Enhancement plan.

-- Re-establish the Moro Cojo Slough Technical Advisory Committee
+- Re-established the Moro Cojo Slough Technical Advisory Committee

 - With input from the TAC-

-- Establish prescriptive guidelines for long term management of the repaired tide gate
+- Established prescriptive guidelines for long term management of the repaired tide gate

-- Draft detailed hydraulic and engineering design plans for the upstream weir to address recent marine impacts to brackish and freshwater areas of the Slough
+- Drafted detailed hydraulic and engineering design plans for the upstream weir to address recent marine impacts to brackish and freshwater areas of the Slough

-- If determined appropriate, construct the weir/barrier to tidal flooding (as described in the 1996 Moro Cojo Plan) near the railroad.
+- Constructed the weir/barrier to tidal flooding (as described in the 1996 Moro Cojo Plan) near the railroad.

-- Transfer ownership of the a 35 acre parcel from the landowner (OceanMist Farms) to Elkhorn Slough Foundation
+- Transferred ownership of the a 35 acre parcel from the landowner (OceanMist Farms) to Elkhorn Slough Foundation

-- Restore the 35 acre disced parcel adjacent to the Moro Cojo Slough State Marine Reserve
+- Restored the 35 acre disced parcel adjacent to the Moro Cojo Slough State Marine Reserve

 - TAC Meeting 1